j-hc/click-once/README.md

 # click-once

-A small tiny little binary to fix malfunctioning mouse double clicks in Windows, written in Rust.
+A small tiny little binary to fix undesired mouse double clicks in Windows, written in Rust.
 Minimal executable with little to no overhead.

+In my machine, CPU usage does not exceed 0.15% and RAM usage is ~700kB

 # How it works